Turlock Truck Accident Lawyer

 - Aggressive driving: About 5 percent of all truck accidents are caused by aggressive driving, such as cutting in and out of traffic, tailgating, and other dangerous actions.

-- Bad brakes: Faulty or poorly maintained brakes caused 27 percent of the truck crashes.
+- Bad brakes: Faulty or poorly maintained brakes caused 27% of truck crashes.

 - Bad tires: Worn tread and blowouts caused 3 percent of truck accidents.